naman2807/OnlineExamFacultyPortalJavaFX/README.md

 6. Display All Viva Questions
 7. End Exam
 # Links
-Since, this project requires another project to be fully functionable, link for software used student : https://github.com/namam2807/OnlineExamStudentPortalJavaFX
+Since, this project requires another project to be fully functionable, link for software used by student: https://github.com/namam2807/OnlineExamStudentPortalJavaFX